rzexin/Mandy/README.md

 [中文文档](./README_CN.md)

 Mandy is a `dApp` built on the Sui blockchain that allows users to create and send "time capsule" letters, which can only be viewed by recipients after a specific point in time.
-Letter content is encrypted and decrypted using `Seal`, and letter attachments are stored using `Walrus`.
+Both the letter content and attachments are encrypted and decrypted using `Seal`, and letter attachments are stored in `Walrus`.

 ## Project Features